openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 ### Graduation Criteria

 #### Dev Preview -> Tech Preview
-This enhancement will be introduced as TechPreviewNoUpgrade.

-#### Tech Preview -> GA
-This feature will be introduced as part of the TechPreviewNoUpgrade featureset affecting the Cloud Credential Operator, Console, and OLM.
+This enhancement will be introduced as part of the TechPreviewNoUpgrade featureset affecting the Cloud Credential Operator, Console, and OLM.
 It is expected to graduate to GA within the same release upon successfully demonstrating e2e test pass rate meets or exceeds OCP baselines.

 If the feature remains `TechPreviewNoUpgrade` OLM operators which had been updated assuming this feature is available should continue to provide admin documentation sufficient to manually enable TAT.
 #### Removing a deprecated feature